 What is skunk spray?
-The spray is produced by the anal glands of the skunk to defend against predators and contains sulfurous chemicals called thiols.
-Since skunks can spray this liquid as far as 15 feet, it’s common for dogs to get a blast directly in the face.
+Skunks produce the spray in their anal glands as a defense mechanism against predators, and it contains sulfurous chemicals called thiols.
+Since skunks can spray this liquid as far as 15 feet, it’s common for dogs to get a blast of skunk spray directly in the face.

-Follow These Steps if Your Dog Gets Sprayed by a Skunk
+Steps To Take When Your Dog Gets Sprayed by a Skunk

-Remove the oil from his coat as quickly as possible: So, now it’s bath time, either outdoors or in a separate space like a garage or barn.
+Bathe your dog outdoors or in a space outside your home (like a garage or barn) if possible, which helps avoid getting skunk smell inside your house.
 The most common household remedy to get rid of skunk odor used to be a tomato juice bath, although it had limited success.
-Today, there are effective products on the market, as well as a simple DIY remedy you can make with products commonly at hand:
+For effectiveness, we recommend a top-rated skunk shampoo made for dogs.
+Today, there are many effective de-skunking products on the market, as well as a simple DIY formula you can make with products commonly at hand.

 - 1 quart of 3% hydrogen peroxide solution (found at any pharmacy or supermarket)

 Wearing rubber gloves, work the solution into your dog’s coat, washing them thoroughly.
 Don’t leave the solution on their fur for too long, since peroxide can bleach the fur.
 Then rinse completely.
 You might have to repeat the process more than once.